shardulsaptarshi/IE482_drone_tracker_robot_arm/README.md

 ![Image Alt text](images/hardware_setup.jpeg)

-The arrow shows the orientation of the robot
+-The arrow shows the orientation of the robot.
+-The rectangle depicts a single frame in the video stream of the webcam.

 The wires of the webcam are hot glued onto the servos as shown below
 ![Image Alt text](images/hard1.jpeg)